© WFP/Morelia Erostegui

-Over the past decade, Bolivia has experienced significant economic and social progress, with a drastic reduction in extreme poverty, improvements in nutrition and a decline in inequality.
-Despite advances, however, Bolivia remains among the poorest countries in South America and continues to face serious challenges on the road to achieving the Sustainable Development Goals (SDG), including SDG 2 on the eradication of hunger and malnutrition.
+Despite significant economic and social progress, including a drastic reduction in extreme poverty, and improvements in nutrition and life expectancy, the country continues to face serious challenges in achieving the Sustainable Development Goals

-With the right to food enshrined in the Constitution, the government of Bolivia is committed to ending extreme poverty by 2025 and the World Food Programme (WFP) is working closely with national and local institutions and other partners to support this.
+With the right to food enshrined in the Constitution, the Government is committed to ending extreme poverty by 2025.
+The World Food Programme (WFP) works with national and local institutions, and other partners, to support this goal and to reduce the double burden of malnutrition (undernutrition and obesity/overweight).

 What the World Food Programme is doing in the Plurinational State of Bolivia